-Research in the group of Kiyoshi Nagai in the LMB’s Structural Studies Division has for the first time provided detailed information on the structure and role of proteins at the active site of the spliceosome, which is responsible for the excision of introns from messenger-RNA (mRNA) precursors in the nucleus.
+Work published in the journal Structure by Kiyoshi Nagai’s group in the LMB’s Structural Studies Division, has provided further detailed information on the structure and role of proteins at the active site of the spliceosome, and may also help to explain the molecular pathology of the eye disease, retinitis pigmentosa type 13 (RP13).

 Work in Leon Lagnado’s group in the LMB’s Neurobiology Division is showing how synapses transmit visual signals in the retina of zebrafish.
 The group designed fluorescent proteins that light up when synapses are active and made transgenic zebrafish expressing these proteins in retinal neurons.
 They then used a multiphoton microscope to directly observe the activity of synapses in the retina of live fish as they responded to different visual stimuli.

 Our cycle of sleep and wakefulness is controlled by a daily (circadian) body clock in our brain.
 When this cycle happens in a regular way people function well, but when this cycle is disturbed it can lead to a severely disrupted life.
 The suprachiasmatic nucleus (SCN) is part of the body clock and individual neurons of the SCN contain their own 24-hour clock, but they operate best when connected together in their neural circuit and run in synchrony.

 New research, from a team of scientists in the LMB’s Structural Studies Division and the Texas A&M Health Science Center, illustrates the molecular mechanism behind a fundamental cellular process.

 The research, published in PNAS, provides new insights into the way in which components of the nuclear protein transport machinery move through nuclear pores.
 Nuclear pores are large protein complexes that cross the nuclear envelope – the double membrane surrounding the eukaryotic cell nucleus.